fix "how it works" in docs

 <para>

-(* there is an image access mode where you can just use a pointer, but its rarely used)
+(* there is an image access mode where you can just use a pointer, but it’s rarely used)

 </para>